Article Image

 UPSC Civil Services Examination: Over 10 lakh applicants compete for around 1000 vacancies annually.

-Reservation Effect: 27% OBC quota increased representation
+Reservation effect: 27% OBC quota increased representation

-Reforming Civil Service Recruitment
+Reforming the Recruitment of Civil Service

-Reforms Proposed
+Reforms Proposed:

 Language Inclusivity: Reducing English dominance in exams to level the field for rural candidates.

-Relevance for Civil Services Exam
+Relevance for the Civil Services Examamination

 Governance: Recruitment impacts administrative efficiency and policy implementation.